Azure/kubernetes-hackfest/labs/networking/F5NGINX/Azure/labs/lab0/readme.md

      -  **mac** : `~/.docker/certs.d`
      -  **windows** : `~/.docker/certs.d`

-1. Copy your `nginx-repo.crt` and `nginx-repo.key` file in the newly created directory.
+3. Copy your `nginx-repo.crt` and `nginx-repo.key` file in the newly created directory.
      -  Below are the commands for mac/windows based systems
         ```bash
-        mkdir ~/.docker/certs.d/private-registry.nginx.com
+        mkdir -p ~/.docker/certs.d/private-registry.nginx.com
         cp nginx-repo.crt ~/.docker/certs.d/private-registry.nginx.com/client.cert
         cp nginx-repo.key ~/.docker/certs.d/private-registry.nginx.com/client.key
         ```

-2. ***Optional** Step only for Mac and Windows system
+4. ***Optional** Step only for Mac and Windows system
      - Restart Docker Desktop so that it copies the `~/.docker/certs.d` directory from your Mac or Windows system to the `/etc/docker/certs.d` directory on **Moby** (the Docker Desktop `xhyve` virtual machine).

-3. Once Docker Desktop has restarted, run below command to pull the NGINX Plus Ingress Controller image from F5 private container registry.
+5. Once Docker Desktop has restarted, run below command to pull the NGINX Plus Ingress Controller image from F5 private container registry.
     ```bash
     docker pull private-registry.nginx.com/nginx-ic/nginx-plus-ingress:3.2.1-alpine-fips
     ```
     >**Note**: At the time of this writing `3.2.1-alpine-fips` is the latest NGINX Plus Ingress FIPS-enabled version that is available.
 Please feel free to use the latest version of NGINX Plus Ingress Controller.
 Look into [references](#references) for latest Ingress images.

-4. Set below variables to tag and push image to AWS ECR
+6. Set below variables to tag and push image to Azure ACR
     ```bash
     MY_ACR=acrshouvik
     MY_REPO=nginxinc/nginx-plus-ingress